 The tax courts own rules specify that the second judge is to adopt, modify, or reject the first judge’s report–not write a new report.
 When the taxpayers discovered that the second judge had disregarded the first judge’s report, they sought access to the report for appeals purposes.
-The tax court refused that request; expressly stating that the second judge had given due regard to the first judge’s report.
+The U.S. Tax Court refused the taxpayer’s request, expressly stating that the second judge had given due regard to the first judge’s report.

-“It is difficult to comprehend how a Tax Court judge would give [d]ue regard to, and presum[e] to be correct, an opinion he himself collaborated in producing.
-The tax court, like all other decision making tribunals, is obliged to follow its own Rules.”
+It is difficult to comprehend how a Tax Court judge would give [d]ue regard to, and presum[e] to be correct, an opinion he himself collaborated in producing.
+The tax court, like all other decision making tribunals, is obliged to follow its own Rules.

-“Should the Tax Court some day amend its Rules to adopt the idiosyncratic procedure here rejected, the changed character of the Tax Court judges review of special trial judge reports would be subject to appellate review for consistency with the relevant federal statutes and due process.”
+Should the Tax Court some day amend its Rules to adopt the idiosyncratic procedure here rejected, the changed character of the Tax Court judges review of special trial judge reports would be subject to appellate review for consistency with the relevant federal statutes and due process.

 What makes this case particularly troubling is that the U.S. Tax Court disregarded its own rules (for over twenty years!), made an expressly misleading (arguably false) statement, and the court took steps to cloak its rule violation.